Apexline

 LEARN THE HOBBY

-Ten illustrated guides cover how a rocket flies, reading motor codes, the impulse ladder, choosing a delay, stability, altitude, recovery, your first launch, hitting a target altitude, and a plain-language summary of the Model Rocket Safety Code - plus a 40-term glossary and quick-reference tables.
+Twelve illustrated guides cover how a rocket flies, reading motor codes, the impulse ladder, choosing a delay, stability, altitude, recovery, your first launch, hitting a target altitude, a plain-language summary of the Model Rocket Safety Code, comparing motors side by side, and reading your flight statistics — plus a 40-term glossary, quick-reference tables, and a bundled offline field-card deck.

 BUILT THE WAY APPS SHOULD BE